-SchuWaMi – School Change in a Society shaped by migration – School Culture(s) in the current context of forced migration
+SchuWaMi – School Change in a Society Shaped by Migration – School Culture(s) in the Current Context of Forced Migration

 The project SchuWaMi examines how schools in Germany have reacted to the increased reception of refugee children and youths, which institutional changes have taken place and are still taking place in this context.
 It also looks at whether and how schools succeed in promoting the social participation of children and youths with a refugee background.